fmented/scp/README.md

 # Intro
-scp stands for Svelte Component Parser it can analyze .svelte file and gives necessary information for documentation such as
+scp stands for ~~Secure Contain Protect~~ Svelte Component Parser it can analyze .svelte file and give necessary information for documentation such as
 - props
 - slots
 - events